Hajj and Umrah Pilgrimage

 Arriving in the country a few days early will allow you to acclimatise to the heat before undertaking Hajj.
 To avoid high daytime temperatures, you may be able to perform some rituals in the evening.
-Be aware that temperatures can fall at night, particularly during winter months.
+Be aware that at night temperatures can fall to low levels, particularly during winter months.

 It is important to: